giovanni-cutri/facebook-images-downloader/README.md

 # Getting Started

+Requires:
-Requires Python 3, which you can download [here](https://www.python.org/downloads/), along with the *selenium* library.
+- Python 3, which you can download [here](https://www.python.org/downloads/), along with the *selenium* library;
+- [geckodriver](https://github.com/mozilla/geckodriver), a Firefox WebDriver (refer to its repository for installation instructions).

 Download the file *facebook-downloader.py* from this repository.

 # Usage

-Open the command prompt from the folder where the file is located and run the following command:
+Open the command prompt from the folder where *facebook-downloader.py* is located and run the following command:

 ````
 python facebook-downloader.py [URL]